 These are minor personal shortcomings which in no way limit the functionality of the device.

 Hot batteries will fail

 In addition, it’s wise while charging to place your phone or tablet under a shirt or in the solar-powered portable phone chargers pocket.
 You have to try and protect your phone or tablet from the heating rays of the sun.
-Your device may overheat from the exposure to high temperature.
+Your device may overheat from exposure to high temperatures.

 Always shade your device being charged

 Why no internal battery in the solar panel backpack charger?

 One of the problems that I didn’t realize till I was using it was that there is no internal battery.
 I would have thought that there would be a small internal power bank that slowly charges up over time and then your device would drain this power.

 The internal USB solar power port is used to charge your devices.
 It’s not an internal battery.
 The output is depending on how much sunlight is available.
 If there is a lot of sunlight you will get a fast charge.
 Low light is a much slower charge.